Civility gUG

 October 2023 -

-"Political science operates as an integrated science.
-However, its sub-disciplines and sub-disciplines are integrated only organizationally, not theoretically; for a commonly recognized political science theory does not yet exist.
-This state of affairs is considered normal; indeed, it even seems to enable a special interdisciplinary flexibility.
-Without a theoretical framework, however, political science discourses, cognitive processes, and learning processes are difficult to achieve.
-Politics is therefore far less well understood scientifically than technical and scientific objects of knowledge—a fatal deficit in a time of existential political challenges (...).
-In light of this, political science should reflect on its own contribution to global political failure and its potential for innovation: What are the intellectual, and thus also social scientific, backgrounds to global political failure?
-What role does the existing theoretical deficit play in this, and what can be learned from it?"
+"Political science presents itself as an integrative discipline.
+However, its sub-disciplines and sub-disciplines are integrated only organizationally, not theoretically; because a universally accepted political science theory does not yet exist.
+This situation is considered normal; indeed, it even seems to enable particular interdisciplinary flexibility.
+Without a theoretical framework, however, political science discourses, knowledge acquisition, and learning processes are difficult to achieve.
+Politics is therefore far less well understood scientifically than technical and natural science subjects—a fatal deficit in a time of existential political challenges (...).
+In light of this, political science should reflect on its own contribution to global political failure and on its potential for innovation: What are the intellectual, and thus also social-scientific, underlying factors of global political failure?
+What role does the existing theoretical deficit play in this, and what lessons can be learned from it?"

 October 2023 -